hal1277/Election_Analysis/README.md

         '# 5: Add a vote to that county's vote count. county_votes[county_name] += 1

-- Percentage Votes per County
+- Percentage Votes per County:
     Percentage votes per county were calculated by using Python code to divide the number of votes per county by the total number of votes.

         votes = county_votes.get(county_name)